GTTeric/LabAS3/Code/README.md

-RESTful API Lab Assignment 3: Combining Express, Handlebars, Node.js, jQuery, AJAX and more to make a small sample project where users can interact with a user database.
+RESTful API Lab Assignment 3:
 =======

-Sub-heading
+INFO 4235 - KPU
 -----------

-### Another deeper heading

-Markdown is plain text formatting designed to convert to HTML
+### Concepts and Languages:

+Combining Express, Handlebars, Node.js, jQuery, AJAX and more to make a small sample project where users can interact with a user database.

 Paragraphs are separated
 by a blank line.

-Leave 2 spaces at the end of a line to do a line break
+Leave 2 spaces at the end of a line to do a
+line break

 Text attributes *italic*, **bold**,